opensolon/solon/README_EN.md

 ## Introduction:

-**Solon** is an efficient Java application development framework; It is also an open ecology with its own interface standards and specifications, combining different ecological plug-ins to meet different needs; Convenient customization; Rapid development:
+**Solon** is an efficient Java application development framework.
+Built from scratch, with its own standards and norms and open ecology.
+Combination of different ecological plug-ins to meet different needs, convenient customization, rapid development:

 * **Restrained, concise, open, ecological**
 * Supports JDK8, JDK11, JDK17, JDK20